ptsteadman/hexo-theme-corporate/README.md

 color_scheme: red   # options: blue, gray, green, orange, red, turquoise
 favicon: /favicon.ico # path from root of hexo site
 twitter_widget_id: "678830341331820544" # as a string, from https://twitter.com/settings/widgets
-twitter_username: computerlab_ # twitter username without the app
+twitter_username: computerlab_ # twitter username without the @
 default_author: Anonymous

-about: Computer Lab is a software development and marketing company based in Brooklyn, New York. <br><br> Computer Lab was founded in 2015, and is focused on blah blah blah.
+about: Computer Lab is a software development and marketing company based in Brooklyn, New York. <br><br> Computer Lab was founded in 2015, and is focused on so on and so forth.
 phone: 716-472-4484
 email: ptsteadman@gmail.com
 address_1: 140 Metropolitan Avenue